RadoStef/JS-guess-the-number/README.md

 </ul>
 <hr>
 <p> The game code will be improved.
 There are some small thing on the code and css that I have to fix.</p>
 <p> At this moment it is what it is 🤸‍♀️.
-Have fun reading reading the code, or playing the game! ☺</p>
+Have fun reading the code, or playing the game! ☺</p>
 <hr>
 <p> Play and enjoy on the following link: https://sitefocus.eu/radoslav/guess/ </p>